fireh9lly/just-the-docs-forestry/docs/setting-up-vnkit.md

    ![](/assets/images/menu3.png)
 5. Save the Scene.
-6. Click the StoryFrame in the Heirachy.
+6. Click the StoryFrame in the Heirarchy.
 In the Inspector, you can now click "Open Story Editor".

    ![](/assets/images/storyframe.png)